mibewh/sdk/nextjs/sample/README.md

-# Nuxt JS Static Sample Site Example
+# Next JS Static Sample Site Example

 This is an sample website which uses Cloud CMS as a data source and generates a static web site.
-The static site can either be run by itself or you can run it inside of Nuxt itself.
+The static site can either be run by itself or you can run it inside of Next itself.

 This sample further demonstrates how to utilize Preview Mode to allow your editors to preview changes to content on their editoiral branches.